 The M2M Service Platform notifies Bicycle Sharing Service Provide and Healthcare Service Provider of the usage of the shared bicycle.

-• Post-conditions:
+Post-conditions:

 The User may pay as him/her drive according to the recorded data. (not for the public service case)